Offline Transfer

 In the past, we’ve had confusion over terms used within our importers.
 Here’s a glossary of terms to help clear up what some terms mean:

-• Destination: The destination instance where Group or Project data is imported into.
+• Destination: The instance where group or project data is imported.

 • Entity: A group or project.
 An entity has many relations, such as milestones, labels, issues, merge requests, etc.